backend-glitch/CHIT_AND_CHAT/README.md

 # chit chat
-#just do some changes in codes or  in new branch
+#just do some changes in codes or  in new branch .
+#write web code in html,css and js.
-#send pull request to merge
+#send pull request to merge.
-#enjoy
+#enjoy!!!